Lightstreamer/Lightstreamer-example-StockList-client-smarttv/README.md

 To run the demo, please right-click on the eclipse project and press <b>Run As -> Run Current Project</b> in Samsung Smart TV Emulator.
 The Emulator will be launched automatically and the demo will be deployed and started as soon as the emulator goes up.<br>

 You may run the demo against your local server instead of using our online server @ [http://push.lightstreamer.com:80](http://push.lightstreamer.com:80).
 The server to which the demo will connect to is configured in the `app/javascript/Main.js` file.
-In this case, the example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
-The factory configuration of Lightstreamer server already provides this adapter deployed.
+In this case, the example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
+the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.

 ## See Also